anna-dor-plumsail/documents-docs/source/document-generation/docx/formatters.rst

 hide
 ----

-:code:`hide` - replaces current tag value with empty string.
-It can be used to hide content of a specific tag.
+:code:`hide` - replaces current tag value with an empty string.
+It can be used to hide the content of a specific tag.

 Examples
 ~~~~~~~~